-Choose three to four exercises from this list and divvy up your training sets equally among them.
+Choose three to four exercises from this list and divide your training sets equally among them.
 Try to have a one-to-one ratio of vertical pulls to horizontal pulls for equalized development and stimulus.

 Remember, there is a limit to how much you can do per workout while still being productive.
 If you notice your performance dropping off, it may help to split up some of the training volume to a day later in the week.
 A training frequency of two to three sessions a week has been recommended to help maximize muscle growth.
 (2)

 The position of your grip will play a significant role in the muscles being biased during any exercise.
 Muscles of the back work in synchronicity to achieve a wide range of movement patterns.
-Therefore, different muscles will be biased more depending on the actions being performed.
+Therefore, you’ll bias different muscles depending on how your grip a specific exercise.